Generic name: metformin (met FOR min)

-Brand Name: Fortamet, Glucophage, Glucophage XR, Glumetza, Riomet
+Brand name: Fortamet, Glucophage, Glucophage XR, Glumetza, MetFORMIN (Eqv-Fortamet), MetFORMIN (Eqv-Glucophage XR), MetFORMIN (Eqv-Glumetza), Riomet, Riomet ER

 The Fortamet brand name has been discontinued in the U.S. If generic versions of this product have been approved by the FDA, there may be generic equivalents available.